immcantation/shazam/docs/topics/calcObservedMutations.md

 For `returnRaw=TRUE`, a list containing

-+  A data frame (`$pos`) whose columns (`position`, `R`, `S`, and `region`) indicate the nucleotide position, the number of R mutations, the number of S mutations, and the region in which the nucleotide position is in.
++  `$pos`: A data frame whose columns (`position`, `R`, `S`, and `region`) indicate, respecitively, the nucleotide position, the number of R mutations at that position, the number of S mutations at that position, and the region in which that nucleotide is in.
-+  A vector (`$nonN`) indicating the number of bases in regions defined by `regionDefinition` (excluding non-triplet overhang, if any) that are not one of "N", "-", or "." in either the observed or the germline.
++  `$nonN`: A vector indicating the number of bases in regions defined by `regionDefinition` (excluding non-triplet overhang, if any) that are not one of "N", "-", or "." in either the `inputSeq` or `germlineSeq`.

 For `frequency=TRUE`, regardless of `returnRaw`, an `array` with the frequencies of replacement (R) and silent (S) mutations.

 Details
 -------------------

 Each mutation is considered independently in the germline context.
-Note, only the part of `inputSeq` defined in `regionDefinition` is analyzed.
+If specified, only the part of `inputSeq` defined in `regionDefinition` is analyzed.
 For example, when using the default [IMGT_V](IMGT_SCHEMES.md) definition, then mutations in positions beyond 312 will be ignored.
 Additionally, non-triplet overhang at the sequence end is ignored.

 Only replacement (R) and silent (S) mutations are included in the results.
 Excluded are: